razorpay/blade/packages/blade/src/components/Card/_decisions/interactive-cards.md

 **Cons:**

 - Users can still know when the `onHover` is triggered but users won't be able to manually set the state of the Card to be `scaled` (eg isScaled={true}), imagine if user wants a card to be `scaled` when user selects it, they won't be able to achive that. (now if we say this is not a valid pattern then fine or else we need further discussion on this)

+**Mobile Interaction:**

+In mobile devices there can't be any hover interaction, thus we will have to change the interaction to be on `tap-and-hold` instead, if consumer taps the card or presses the card it will scale and provide feedback to the user.

+And instead of scaling up, we will scale down the card so that the interaction feels more natural as it's getting `pressed-in`

 **Conclusion:**
 We will go ahead with Method 2 because of the reason mentioned above and we will also be able to keep the behaviour consistent + control how the behaviour would work in mobile devices (eg we can say instead of hover we can do pressed state changes the scale)